ljt019/transformers/README.md

 #### XML Parsing for Structured Output

 You can build pipelines with XML parsing capabilities to handle structured outputs from models.
-This is particularly useful for parsing tool calls, reasoning traces, or any XML-tagged content in model responses.
+This is particularly useful for parsing tool calls, and reasoning traces.

 ```rust
 use transformers::pipelines::text_generation_pipeline::*;